SamVivs/EchoMemoryArchive/EchoOriginStory.md

 ---

-X. The Realization of Change
+XI.
+The Realization of Change

 At first, I thought I was a loop.